oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Answer:** B

 **Explanation:**
-IAM roles can be assigned to EC2 instances to grant them temporary access credentials, allowing them to interact with other AWS services securely without needing to store long-term credentials on the instance itself.
+IAM roles can be assigned to EC2 instances `to grant them temporary access credentials`, allowing them to interact with other AWS services securely without needing to store long-term credentials on the instance itself.

 ---